 When selling or divesting a business, advisors act as key links.
 They prioritize your objective for sale or divestment and develop the process accordingly.
-They are experts in cost calculations, legal compliance, help identify various types of buyers, and manage other aspects concerning a sale.
-For example, an asset management firm runs a fund that invests its high net worth clients’ money in alternative energy companies.
+They are experts in cost calculations, and legal compliance, help identify various types of buyers, and manage other aspects concerning a sale.
+For example, an asset management firm runs a fund that invests its high-net-worth clients’ money in alternative energy companies.
 Deal advisors help the firm look for opportunities to put that money to work by investing in the most attractive companies in the industry.

 4. Debt & Equity Advisory:

-Advisors guide you through the complete process of identifying the right form of finance, the right package of information, by skillfully sourcing the finance and negotiating the terms.
-They focus on some issues like recapitalization; financing or refinancing; acquisition financing; raise funds; and financial restructuring.
+Advisors guide you through the complete process of identifying the right form of finance, and the right package of information, by skillfully sourcing the finance and negotiating the terms.
+They focus on some issues like recapitalization; financing or refinancing; acquisition financing; raising funds; and financial restructuring.
 Say, company ABC has a $100 million debt that it is unable to operate.
 The company offers 25% percent ownership to its two debtors in exchange for writing off the entire debt amount.
 By this, the company exchanges its debt holdings for equity ownership by two lenders in a debt-for-equity swap.

-Deal advisory firms provide actionable and practical insights to resolve stakeholder matters and integration issues to help the client minimize risks involved and preserve value for the business.
+Deal advisory firms provide actionable and practical insights to resolve stakeholder matters and integration issues to help the client minimize the risks involved and preserve value for the business.
 Deal advisory professionals help businesses plan and implement strategic changes to increase their portfolio and deliver tangible results.